MohamedAliRashad/llama-playground/README.md

     docker-compose up --build
     ```

-And that's it, you can now access the playground on `http://localhost:4551` where you will find the ngrok links to try the playground and share it with your friends.
+**And that's it**, you can now access the playground on `http://localhost:4551` where you will find the ngrok links to try the playground and share it with your friends 👏